 Real estate crowdfunding works by collecting small amounts of money from individuals using an online platform, after which the pooled amount can be used to fund developing real estate projects.
 Depending on the project, investors can look towards earning high-interest rates between 6 to 20% on the amount they put up for the crowdfunding (usually between $10,000 to $50,000).

-The promises of high-interest rate returns is perhaps the key attractive feature to take on the risk of real estate crowdfunding, considering how low the local banks are offering you to put your money in their savings account.
+The promises of high-interest rate returns are perhaps the key attractive feature to take on the risk of real estate crowdfunding, considering how low the local banks are offering you to put your money in their savings account.
 However, undertaking an investment using property crowdfunding comes with high risks.

 Firstly, most of the developers using such platforms are boutique developers, so the risk of failure is higher.
 They may not complete the project on time, or the project might drag out and need more funds.
 Even the crowdfunding platforms can’t guarantee the success of the deal, nor are they liable if the project goes down the drain.